IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

      - Add *MZ-MOJ* (Mozambique Ministry of Justice)
      - This was added via a request made by the community.
      - See `Registration Agencies for Mozambique’s NGOs for IATI ID  <http://support.iatistandard.org/entries/81468739-Registration-Agencies-for-Mozambique-s-NGOs-for-IATI-ID>`__ on the support forum.
+   * - 27th May 2015
+     - :doc:`OrganisationRegistrationAgency </codelists/OrganisationRegistrationAgency>`
+     - Add *PK-PCP* (Government of Pakistan, provincial Ministry of Social Work departments)
+     - This was added via a request made by the community.
+     - See `Registration Agencies for Pakistan NGOs for IATI ID <http://support.iatistandard.org/entries/77070149-Registration-Agencies-for-Pakistan-NGOs-for-IATI-ID>`__ on the support forum.
    * - 8th May 2015
      - :doc:`OrganisationRegistrationAgency </codelists/OrganisationRegistrationAgency>`
      - Add *GB-UKPRN* (UK Provider Reference Number)